2025 Edition

 Profits flow to you automatically at the end of the tax year (The LLC will not “store” money)

-The term "pass-through" means that LLCs don't pay corporate taxes; instead, the profits generated go directly into the owners' pockets.
-For tax purposes, it's as if the company were "transparent," and the IRS considers that income to be yours personally from the outset. 💸
+The term "pass-through" means that LLCs do not pay corporate taxes; rather, the profits generated go directly into the owners' pockets.
+For tax purposes, it's as if the company were "transparent."
+The Treasury considers that these earnings are yours personally from the very beginning.. 💸

 This is very different from what happens with traditional companies (for example, limited companies or limited companies in Spain), which pay taxes first on their profits, and then the partners pay taxes again when they receive that money as dividends or payroll.
 In short, you pay taxes twice on the same amount! 😅